IPGP/trm2rinex-docker-ovs/readme.md

 See also the README of the original repository for more details: [readme_original.md](readme_original.md)

 ## Changelog
+* 2025-10-14:
-* 2025-10-03: Make the docker compatible for a Debian 12.
+  * Make the docker compatible ẃith a Debian 12.
-Make the docker compilation faster, no needs to clone the whole wine repository
+  * Make the docker compilation faster, no needs to clone the whole wine repository anymore.
 * 2025-01-03: better handling of the user & group ID
+* 2024-10-29:
-* 2024-10-29: Back to `ConvertToRinex` v3.14.
+  * Back to `ConvertToRinex` v3.14.
-For some files, v3.15 leads to error:
+  * For some files, v3.15 leads to error:
 `t01dll assembly:<unknown assembly> type:<unknown type> member:(null)`
 * 2024-09-07: Change the wine repository for https://gitlab.winehq.org/wine/wine.git
 * 2024-09-06: Change for `ConvertToRinex` v3.15